Table of content:

 Extrinsic meaning is superficial.
 It can be temporary.
 It can vanish.
 No one is immune to the loss of extrinsic meaning.
 Most people experience this at some time in their lives.
 When you lose a job or a career because of redundancy or layoff, you lose extrinsic meaning.
 When you change jobs and have to stop doing what you love, you also lose extrinsic meaning.

 Extrinsic meaning is the easiest to understand and the easiest to measure.
 But it is also the most slippery and fragile.

-What is intrinsic meaning in work?
+What is the intrinsic meaning of work?

 Intrinsic meaning comes from what you put into your job: your effort, your time, your commitment.
 It comes from how deeply you are committed to what you do.
 It comes from what your job means to others and you personally.

 Intrinsic meaning cannot be taken away from you.
 It can only be added to by you.
-It comes from your commitment to your work, from your satisfaction with your performance, from how deeply you are committed to what you do.
+It comes from your commitment to your work, from your satisfaction with your performance, and from how deeply you are committed to what you do.

 2. Why is it important to find meaning in work?

 If you want to do something meaningful with your life, then you must do meaningful work.
-This might mean prioritizing meaningful work over monetary compensation.
+This might mean prioritising meaningful work over monetary compensation.
 It might mean taking a job with less prestige or prestige than you could earn elsewhere.
 It might mean doing work that you don’t enjoy and do not find intrinsically rewarding.
-But it is still meaningful work and it can still be satisfying work.
+But it is still meaningful work, and it can still be satisfying work.